Learning How We Talk: Speech and Language Development Milestones for Children

 Names letters and numbers

-Uses sentences that have more than 1 action word.
+Uses sentences that have more than one action word.

 Keeps a conversation going